 A gratuitous transfer is a transfer of property freely given, such as a gift from a donor or a bequest from an estate.
 Since governments like to tax transfers of property or money, the federal government and some states assess what are collectively known as gratuitous transfer taxes (a.k.a. wealth transfer taxes), equal to a percentage of the value of the property transferred.
-As of 2016, the federal gratuitous tax rate equals 40% of the property value that exceeds a very generous exemption amount of $5,450,000, adjusted annually for inflation, per donor.
-So parents can give almost $11 million to their children free of federal taxes.
+The federal gratuitous tax rate equals 40% of the property value that exceeds a very generous exemption amount of more than $11.5 million, adjusted annually for inflation, per donor.
+So parents can give more than $23 million to their children free of federal taxes.

 There are 3 types of federal gratuitous transfer taxes assessed by the federal government for US residents: gift, estate, and generation-skipping transfer taxes.
 Different rules apply to gratuitous transfers for nonresident aliens.

 Gifts are the gratuitous transfers of property by a living donor to a donee, or beneficiary.
 When someone dies, all their property is placed in an estate, to be distributed to the beneficiaries of that estate.

 Gratuitous transfer taxes are applied to what could be called the gratuitous tax base that consists of all property given as gifts after 1976 + all property of the decedent's estate.
 The tax code refers to gifts given after 1976 as adjusted taxable gifts, to distinguish them from gifts given before 1977, which are not included in the tax base.
 The value of these gifts equals their fair market value on the date of the gift.
 The gratuitous tax rate is then applied to the tax base after subtracting the exemption amount.